Instantons on multi-Taub-NUT Spaces I: Asymptotic Form and Index Theorem: Introduction

 \section{Introduction}

 This paper establishes core analytic results needed for proving the completeness of the bow construction \cite{Cherkis:2010bn} of instantons on Asymptotically Locally Flat (ALF) spaces.
-In general, for an oriented Riemannian four-manifold $M,$ we call a connection $A$ on a rank $n$ Hermitian bundle $E\rightarrow M$ an {\em instanton} on $M$ if it has square integrable, anti-self-dual curvature $F_A.$ Our focus is on the case when $M$ is a prototypical ALF space: the multi-Taub-NUT space.
-The bow construction, similar to the AHDM-Nahm construction \cite{Atiyah:1978ri,Nahm1979-2,Nahm:1983sv}, relates instantons on ALF spaces to solutions of a system of nonlinear ordinary differential equations on a collection of line segments and additional linear data on their boundary.
-This data is conveniently organized in terms of a bow.
+In general, for an oriented Riemannian four-manifold $M,$ we call a connection $A$ on a rank $n$ Hermitian bundle $\mathcal{E}\rightarrow M$ an {\em instanton} if it has square integrable, anti-self-dual (ASD) curvature $F_A.$ Our focus is on the case when $M$ is a prototypical ALF space: the multi-Taub-NUT space.
+The bow construction, just as the AHDM-Nahm construction \cite{Atiyah:1978ri,Nahm1979-2,Nahm:1983sv}, relates instantons on ALF spaces to solutions of a system of nonlinear ordinary differential equations on a collection of line segments and additional linear data on their boundary.
+In \cite{Cherkis:2010bn} this data is conveniently organized in terms of a `bow'.
 In comparison, the equivariant version of the ADHM construction, studied by Kronheimer and Nakajima \cite{KN}, relates instantons on Asymptotically Locally Euclidean (ALE) spaces to solutions of algebraic equations originating from a quiver.
-In both cases, the rank of the bow or quiver system is determined by the dimension of the space of $L^2$ harmonic spinors on the ALF or ALE space, twisted by an instanton connection.
-In this paper we compute this dimension with an index theorem, as a first step in proving the above correspondence.
-Establishing the asymptotic form of the connection is crucial for the index calculation as well as for the asymptotic form of these harmonic spinors.
+In both cases, the rank of the bow or quiver system is determined by the dimension of the space of $L^2$ harmonic spinors twisted by an instanton connection on the ALF or ALE space.
+In this paper we compute this dimension via an index theorem, as a first step in proving the above correspondence.
+Establishing the asymptotic form of the connection is crucial both for the index calculation and for finding the asymptotic form of these harmonic spinors.

+In order to establish the asymptotic form of the connection, we first prove quadratic decay of the curvature.
+The curvature of the known $U(1)$ instantons on ALF spaces decays quadratically \cite{Rubak}, so the decay rate we establish is sharp.
+There has been extensive work by numerous authors analyzing the decay rates of the curvature of Yang-Mills and instanton connections.
+Uhlenbeck \cite{Uhlenbeck1,Uhlenbeck2} showed that a finite energy Yang-Mills connection on $\mathbb{R}^4$ has quartic curvature decay.
+This result has been generalized in many directions, including \cite{FU}, \cite{IN}, \cite[Sec.4.4.3]{DK}, and \cite{Rade}.
+In particular, Groisser and Parker \cite{Groisser} extend the quartic decay to asymptotically flat spaces (as defined in \cite[Sec.1]{Groisser}), and their proof readily extends to ALE spaces.

+The decay rate is sensitive to the asymptotic form of the metric, especially to the asymptotic volume growth.
+For example, Mochizuki \cite{Mochizuki} studied the case of doubly periodic instantons, proving $|F|=O\left(\frac{1}{r^{1+\epsilon}}\right).$ Here $r$ denotes the distance to the origin in $\mathbb{R}^2$ pulled back to $\IR^2\times S^1\times S^1.$ A case very closely related to the one we consider here is that of a monopole on $\mathbb{R}^3$, for which Jaffe and Taubes \cite[Thm.
+10.5]{JT} and Jarvis \cite[Thm.
+19]{Jarvis}\footnote{We thank \'Akos Nagy for pointing out this reference.} proved quadratic decay of the curvature.